Jodenee/Voyager/README.md

 1. Get the [module script](https://www.roblox.com/library/12390338563).
 2. Make sure http requests in Game Settings > Security is enabled.
-3. Drag the module into your project and place it in ServerScriptService.
+3. Drag the module into your project and place it in ServerScriptService or ServerStorage.
 4. Now you can use Discohook.

 <hr>